10 Day Trips From Melbourne

 Road Trip Distance: 60 km from Melbourne to Healesville Sanctuary via M3.

-My Tip: Leave early to get there by 9.00 am, if you want to participate in the various shows.
+Bonus Tip: Leave early to get there by 9.00 am if you want to participate in the various shows.

 3. The Yarra Valley

-The Yarra Valley is one of the top wine and food regions in Australia.
-If you like food and nature, this is another fabulous short day trip from Melbourne and an easy drive from the city.
-There are over 70 wine cellar doors, microbreweries, award-winning restaurants, and some of Victoria’s best farmers markets.
-You will have to make choices if you are touring the region in one day because there is a lot to see.
+The Yarra Valley is one of Australia’s top wine and food regions.
+If you like food and nature, this is another fabulous short-day trip from Melbourne and an easy drive from the city.
+There are over 70 wine cellar doors, microbreweries, award-winning restaurants, and some of Victoria’s best farmers’ markets.
 Next, to top wineries like Chandon, De Bortoli and Yering, Yarra Valley.

 Don’t miss out on the Yarra Valley Chocolaterie and Ice Creamery Factory; I’d dare say the best ice cream I had in Australia.
 Another great experience is boarding the 100-year-old Puffing Billy steam train at Belgrave and walking around the artisan shops.